SOMHOLUK/vpc-loadbalancer/README.md

 ### Step 4

+A gateway connects your VPC to another network.
+Here you are dealing with an internet gateway.
+An internet gateway is a virtual router that connects a VPC to the internet.

-As you can see in the screenshots below:
+As you can see in these screenshots:

-- An internet gateway is a virtual router that connects a VPC to the internet.
-Created an internet gateway called `demo-igw` (1) and then attached the internet gateway to the VPC (2,3).
+- Created an internet gateway called `demo-igw` (1) and then attached the internet gateway to the VPC (2,3).
 This way you enable the VPC to communicate with the internet.

 <br>